Rod Smart: Las Vegas Outlaws

-In the Spring of 2001, Smart joined the Las Vegas Outlaws of the XFL and adopted the nickname of "He Hate Me" which he wore on the back of his uniform.
+In 2001, Smart joined the Las Vegas Outlaws of the XFL and adopted the nickname of "He Hate Me" which he wore on the back of his uniform.
 He finished the season ranked second in the league in rushing with 555 yards.
 He also finished third in average rushing yards (3.8 yards per carry), and scored three touchdowns over the course of the one and only XFL season.
 He led the Outlaws in rushing, and was second on the team in receiving with 27 catches for 245 yards.

 Of the over 300 players to don an XFL uniform during its lone 2001 season, league executives noted that while most saw the league solely as a way to further their own careers in hopes of returning to the NFL, Smart fully embraced the league's approach to football and sports entertainment.
 In the documentary This Was the XFL, Smart stated that had the league survived for a second season, he was certain to have returned and had no intention of trying out for an NFL or CFL position before the XFL collapsed.